 Few people have heard about the Zunow camera.
 Even fewer have seen photographs of it, and fewer still have actually seen one live.
 The number of people owing one is probably so low that even collectors have given up finding one.
 It was produced in very

 low numbers in Japan from 1958 and for only a short time.
 A production rate of only 8 pieces a day was not enough to pay for the expenses.
 Besides, it was only sold in Japan.
-Probably less than 500 were produced from August '58 till end of production in '59.
+It has been said that less than 500 were produced from August '58 till end of production

-After ending the camera production, Zunow went back to producing lenses, until financial problems forced them to give up in the early 60's.
+ending the camera production, Zunow continued producing lenses, until financial problems forced them to give up in the very early 60's.
 Some sources say January 1st 1961.